esc-chula/esc-project-tracker/README.md

 pnpm install
 ```

+3. Create .env and paste the env in /api and /web folder

-3. Run the app at /api for backend, /web for frontend, or root for both at the same time
+4. Run the app at /api for backend, /web for frontend, or root for both at the same time
+_make sure that you are not connected to ChulaWiFi_

 ```bash
 turbo dev